pieaerts/pieaerts/_workshops/masterclass.md

 If you cancel and the masterclass can be filled anyway after your cancellation, we will refund you the full amount you have paid.
 If you cancel and the masterclass does not fill, then you will be refunded according to the following schedule:

-* Cancellation before June 15, 2018: 75% refund
+* Cancellation before August 1, 2019: 75% refund
-* Cancellation before July 1, 2018: 50% refund
+* Cancellation before August 20, 2019: 50% refund
-* Cancellation after July 1, 2018: no refund
+* Cancellation after August 27, 2019: no refund

-Come join me on July 6, 2019, talking travel, life, photography and many other things\!
+Come join me on September 7, 2019, talking travel, life, photography and many other things\!

 ### The photographer